Proton Mail vs Gmail: Which Is Best in 2025?

 ProtonMail vs Gmail: Main differences

-ProtonMail and Gmail, two popular email providers, differ significantly in features and security.
+ProtonMail and Gmail are both popular email providers, but they differ significantly in features and security.

-Proton Mail places a strong emphasis on privacy, offering end-to-end encryption and zero-access encryption for stored emails, ensuring that even the provider cannot access the content.
-Users can create accounts anonymously (though if you try to register via the Tor browser, you need to provide a phone number or donate to Proton), and the service operates under Swiss jurisdiction, which is known for its good privacy - but thisconcept os “Swiss privacy” is over-hyped as the data protection laws in Switzerland are none better compared to the legal situation in the European Union.
+Proton Mail places a strong emphasis on privacy, offering end-to-end encryption, ensuring that even the provider cannot access the content.
+Users can create accounts anonymously (though if you try to register via the Tor browser, you need to provide a phone number or donate to Proton), and the service operates under Swiss jurisdiction, which is known for its good privacy - but this concept os “Swiss privacy” is over-hyped as the data protection laws in Switzerland are none better compared to the legal situation in the European Union.

-Gmail, on the other hand, is based in Silicon Valley, United States, which part of the Five Eyes and known for its NSA surveillance.
-This means that your data stored on Google’s US servers is easily accessible to US law enforcements - even without court warrants.
-Gmail is ad-supported, known formaking its huge profits with targeted ads.
+Gmail, on the other hand, is based in Silicon Valley, United States, which is part of the Five Eyes which is known for its NSA and FBI surveillance.
+This means that your data stored on Google’s US servers is easily accessible to US law enforcement - even without court warrants.
+Gmail is ad-supported, and known for making huge profits with targeted ads.
 While Gmail employs security measures like TLS, two-factor authentication and offers convenience with its integrated ecosystem, Gmail lacks default end-to-end encryption, raising concerns about data protection.

-So let’s take a deep dive into ProtonMail vs Gmail security to decide, once and for all, which is better.
+Let’s take a deep dive into ProtonMail vs Gmail security to decide, once and for all, which is the better email provider.

 Is Proton Mail safer than Gmail